 /// 6 /// Operation Russia — MAP

 Those 12 missionaries, they each were training 12 Russian nationals.
 If your math is pretty good then you know that 12 times 12 equals 144.
 And today we have 144 Russian nationals who are training 5,000 people every week with the Word of God.
 Five thousand people preparing themselves for a better lifestyle, for a holier lifestyle.
 Five thousand people preparing themselves to serve Jesus Christ.
 God has laid the burden upon these people and they are doing a beautiful job.
-And so now the ministry transferred completely into their hands.
+And so now the ministry has been transferred completely into their hands.
 We are so thankful for that.

 We're going to take one more step and we're going to talk about: